 A substantial number of common shares were sold in the February and October 2017 private placements and related loan amendment agreements, and we cannot predict if and when the holders of those securities may sell such shares in the public markets.
 Furthermore, in the future, we may issue additional common shares or other equity or debt securities convertible into common shares in connection with a financing, acquisition, litigation settlement, employee arrangements, or otherwise.
-Any such issuance could result in substantial dilution to our existing shareholders and could cause our stock price to decline.
+Any such issuance would result in substantial dilution to our existing shareholders (unless they purchased additional shares to maintain their ownership) and could cause our stock price to decline.

-The sale of a substantial amount of our common shares, including resale of the common shares issuable upon the exercise of the warrants held by the warrant holders, in the public market could adversely affect the prevailing market price of our common shares.
+The issuance or sale of a substantial amount of our common shares in the public market, or the perception that such could occur, could adversely affect the prevailing market price of our common shares.